Our Firm Helps Client Get a New Trial to Fight False Accusations of Child Molestation

 Once the hearing was over, we filed another legal brief with more arguments and cases to show the judge that our client did not get a fair trial.
 After considering our arguments, and the prosecutor’s response, the judge agreed with us that the lawyer had been ineffective in representing the client at the first trial.
 The judge granted our motion, reversed the convictions, and gave our client a new trial.
 Although we don’t have a date yet, we expect the trial to take place in a few months.
 While we certainly would have preferred that the client retain us before his first trial, we are glad to have helped him get a new trial so we can fight these false accusations.

 Defending false accusations of child molestation can be incredibly difficult.
 In my experience, people charged with child molestation and similar crimes are often presumed guilty instead of innocent.
 To overcome this presumption, the defense lawyer has to work hard to develop credible evidence and reliable expert testimony before the client goes to court.
 If the case is handled the right way in the beginning, the chances of winning at trial are greatly increased.
-A case I tried a couple of years ago is a good example of how pretrial preparation can really help.
+Ask me how a case I tried a couple of years ago is a good example of how pretrial preparation can really help.

 We look forward to helping our client and his family successfully resolve this case as soon as the new trial is scheduled.